Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 }
 ```

-The only change to make at the sorter level is to change its declared iterator category, and possibly the names of the template parameters too so that they don't lie about the iterator category.
+The only change to make at the sorter level is to modify its declared iterator category, and possibly the names of the template parameters too so that they don't lie about the iterator category.

 ## Handling projection parameters

-[Projections][projections] are functions and function-like objects that can be used to "view" the values to sort differently during the comparison.
+[Projections][projections] are functions and function-like objects that can be used to "view" the values to sort differently during comparison.
 Most of the comparison sorters in **cpp-sort** take an optional projection parameter.
 Our `bubble_sorter` being a comparison sorter, it may be interesting to have it handle projections too.
-In order to do that, we will have to alter both the sorting algorithm and the sorter.
+In order to do that, we have to alter both the sorting algorithm and the sorter.
 Fortunately, the modifications are pretty straigthforward: in the algorithm, we only have to add another parameter and use it on the values that are being compared:

 ```cpp
 template<